 The Holy Ghost also helps us to give the “righteous judgment” the Collect speaks of.
-This judgment is not the same as the final judgment that God judges us on our performance, but it is a judgment based on Scriptural values that with the Holy Ghosts help, we can make on our lives and others lives, based on how we see it through the lens of the Holy Ghost and Scripture.
-It is not to insult people but to be truthful through the standpoint of Scriptures and be able to say that certain behaviors do not line up with Scripture, i.e. homosexuality and abortion.
-To say that those behaviors are not Christian is a righteous judgment statement the Holy Ghost helps us determine.
+This judgment is not the same as the final judgment that God judges us on our performance, but it is a judgment based on Scriptural values that with the Holy Ghost’s help, we can make on our lives and others lives, based on how we see it through the lens of the Holy Ghost and Scripture.
+It is not to insult people but to be truthful from the standpoint of Scriptures and be able to say that certain behaviors do not line up with Scripture, i.e. homosexuality and abortion.
+To say those behaviors are not Christian is a righteous judgment statement the Holy Ghost helps us determine.

 The Holy Ghost is also our direct connection to God.
 When Jesus left, the disciples were distant from God.
 When they were not near Jesus, they did not do as well as when they were with Him.
 As with the righteous judgement, the Holy Ghost helps us to align our actions and views with that of Scripture.
 The Holy Ghost helps us to properly understand and apply Scriptural principles in our own lives.
-See Peter’s actions after the arrest of Jesus for an example, thrice denying His Lord.
-The Holy Ghost came so that we would have understanding and a direct connection to God, wireless as it were, instead of having to be tethered to Christ.
-It is how He will always be with us, even though He is not physically with us at the present time.
+Note Peter’s actions after the arrest of Jesus for an example, thrice denying His Lord.
+The Holy Ghost came so we would have understanding and a direct connection to God, wireless as it were, instead of having to be tethered to Christ.
+This is how He can always be with us, even though He is not physically with us at the present time.
 We will never have to fear anything as long as He is with us, for if He is with us, who should we be afraid of, if we are on His side?

 If we allow the Holy Ghost into our hearts, we will never be far from Him, and He will never be far from us.
 We have to consciously let Him into our hearts, He will not come uninvited into our hearts.
 The Holy Ghost helps us understand Scripture and gives us guidance on our earthly lives, as we work towards staying on the straight and narrow path towards heaven He will be a constant guiding presence in our lives, that will give us peace in times of trouble, and will help us guide and focus our minds in our worship of God.
 He will give us inspiration and help us to do what is right for our fellow Christians and friends, while staying true to God.
 He will light our paths in difficult times and trials and will give us the guidance we need to finish our race for God.